 All students should bring a lunch and beverage to school daily.
 A refrigerator is available to all students.
-Facilities for purchasing lunch are located on college campuses; students in college partnership tiers may purchase lunch in the college dining/vending centers if desired.
+Facilities for purchasing lunch are located on college campuses.
+Students in college partnership tiers may purchase lunch in the college dining/vending centers if desired.
 Students may be afforded the opportunity to order and purchase lunch from an outside vendor in other tiers.
+In Project SEARCH, interns may purchase lunch as desired in the Jefferson Hospital cafeterias.